 Even the tiniest gestures can help.
 Research has consistently shown that people care about where their food comes from.
 Some people are even willing to pay more money for food that has been developed sustainably.

-Therefore, by labeling food at the grocery store, consumers can make educated and informed decisions about their purchases.
-If consumers demonstrate an increased willingness to purchase food that has been harvested sustainably, it might be possible to encourage businesses to use more sustainable practices.
+Therefore, consumers can make educated and informed purchase decisions by labeling food at the grocery store.
+If consumers demonstrate an increased willingness to purchase food harvested sustainably, it might be possible to encourage businesses to use more sustainable practices.Â

 5. Cooperate With International Governments

 It is also prudent for developed countries to cooperate with developing countries.
-By working with international governments, coordinated plans of action can be made to limit the impacts of overharvesting and overexploitation.
-There are some situations where fishers and hunters simply jump from jurisdiction to jurisdiction, harming the environment along the way while assuming governments are not going to talk to each other.
+By working with international governments, coordinated action plans can be made to limit the impacts of overharvesting and overexploitation.

-By developing coordinated international efforts, the entire community can work together to preserve fish stocks.
+In some situations, fishers and hunters jump from jurisdiction to jurisdiction, harming the environment while assuming governments will not talk to each other.
+By developing coordinated international efforts, the entire community can work together to preserve fish stocks.Â

 See Related: Important Pros and Cons of Globalization